devclub-iitd/summer-of-code-2023/backend/README.md

 #### [Task](week3)

-Convert your Django backend into a REST API, and learn about function based views, JWT authentication and documentation.
-Bonus: make it production-ready!
+Convert your Django backend into a REST API, and learn about function based views, JWT authentication and documentation with Postman.
+Bonus: make it enterprise-grade!